Tips for taking minutes in a virtual board meeting

 • Ask your chair to get people’s comments and questions in turn to avoid people speaking over each other.

-• If it’s a telephone meeting ask the chair to get everyone to say their name before they make their comment so that you know who’s speaking even if there are attendees whose voices aren’t familiar to you.
+• If it’s a telephone meeting ask the chair to get everyone to say their name before they share their comment so that you know who’s speaking even if there are attendees whose voices aren’t familiar to you.

 • Lastly, ask the chair to summarise the key points and any actions after each item before moving on to the next to give you the chance to check you’ve captured everything important.